ashleysally00/seo-structured-data-fixes/README.md

 This update directly targets user search behavior, makes the Google snippet more engaging, and reinforces the Books page as the main destination for the query *"ashley rice books."* oks."

+### Wholesale Page SEO Update

+We refined the Wholesale page metadata to better match user intent and avoid sounding too pushy.
+The previous description emphasized "ordering," while the new version highlights *seeing current titles available wholesale*, which feels friendlier and aligns with the actual content.

+**Original SEO Title:**
+Wholesale – Ashley Rice books, greeting cards, calendars, and notepads

+**Original SEO Description:**
+Order Ashley Rice's books, greeting cards, calendars, and notepads wholesale, all with girl-power themes of love, encouragement, and confidence.
+(158 chars)

+**Updated SEO Title:**
+Ashley Rice Books – See Current Titles Available Wholesale

+**Updated SEO Description:**
+See Ashley Rice’s current titles available wholesale—books, greeting cards, and calendars featuring poems, quotes, and girl-power themes of confidence and friendship.
+(159 chars)

+This update improves clarity, keeps the wording natural, and still reinforces keywords like **Ashley Rice books** and **wholesale**.

 ## SEO Structured Data Fixes (In Progress)